 Saturday September 11, 2021

 A 5K and 10K race along the White River in Sharon, Vermont, the Sprouty supports the Farm-to-School program at the Sharon Elementary School.
 The race is committed to bringing out community members and serious runners alike as we celebrate good health, local agriculture and the beauty of September in Vermont.
-T-shirts are provided to the first 150 to register, but you have to register by midnight Friday September 2nd, 2016 in order to guarantee we have your size.
+T-shirts are provided to the first 150 to register, but you have to register by midnight Saturday, August 28, 2021 to receive a free t-shirt.
 The day includes a fun-run loop for kids around the elementary school with ribbons for all kids.
 No registration is required for the kids' fun-loop!
-Still More Cats 2 will be playing fabulous music for all to enjoy.
-Refreshments (including free smoothies) await at the finish area.
-Crepes will also be available for sale, made on site by the Skinny Pancake.
 Kids 12 and under register for free.
 Prizes are awarded to the top three male and female finishers in the 5K and 10K.
 Free lettuce plants from Dandelion Acres for all participants.

 The 2021 Sprouty is part of the Upper Valley Running Series: https://uppervalleyrunningclub.org/2021-upper-valley-running-series